jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   Integrated file association setting directly into the install.py script.
 *   Maintained backward compatibility with direct command-line usage.
 *   Fixed GitHub Actions auto-release workflow to correctly handle version formatting in setup.py and winmail_opener.py.
+*   Improved the update-homebrew workflow to trigger on release publication rather than on push to master, creating a proper CI/CD pipeline where releases automatically update the Homebrew formula.

 **Learnings and Project Insights:**